kdeane87/Kimura-jiu-jitsu/README.md

 # Kimura Jiu Jitsu

-A Brazilian Jiu Jitsu club based in Cork, Ireland.
-We offer fitness, self defence and competition level training.
+This website was created as part of my Full Stack Diploma course.
+It is a website for a fictional Brazilian  Jiu Jitsu Gym located in Cork, Ireland.
+The aim of the website is to reach out to new members and to keep current members informed of class timetable and any other club information.

 ![Responsive image](assets/images/responsive_image.jpg)